rajritukant/moviecatalog/README.md

 # moviecatalog
-Creates a movie catalog where users can create collections and add movies to them
+Creates a movie catalog where users can create collections and add movies to them.
+They can also view, add, delete the movies in their collections.
+And add/update/delete new collections.

 ## Steps to run